 Context: This paper is the first in economics to build a relatively large dyadic news media coverage database capturing how other countries are represented in each others news.
 This is of natural relevance to many fields in economics.
 The paper documents that economic reactions to violent terrorist events

-Losing on the Home Front: Evidence from Afghanistan, joint with Pedro CLSouza, Austin L Wright and Oliver Vanden Eynde, revise and resubmit at American Journal of Political Science.
+Losing on the Home Front: Evidence from Afghanistan, joint with Pedro CLSouza, Austin L Wright and Oliver Vanden Eynde, American Journal of Political Science, 2024. 🔓 Open access.

 Context: This paper points to the difficulty of a heterogenous group to produce and provide effective security in Afghanistan.
 It shows how own country casualties are associated with significant worsening of public support for continued military intervention through a media- and news reporting channel.
 This highlights that information spillovers are important in shaping political preferences for transnational engagement and further points to the difficulties of team production in a foreign policy landscape with heterogenous constraints.